JamesMcClung/2d-standard/README.md

 ### Feat

-Feats are simply features as describes in the aforementioned standard:
+Feats are simply features as described in the aforementioned standard:

 ```yml
 name: string